 4. Crack Open a New Journal

 There’s something satisfying about opening a new journal to begin a new year of writing about what’s important to you.
-If you’re not currently keeping a journal, this is a great habit to pick up in 2018.
+If you’re not currently keeping a journal, this is a great habit to pick up in the new year.
 If you are, store the one you’re writing in now and start a new one.
 You could do anything with it: Begin bullet journaling, keep a gratitude journal, or just follow some journaling prompts to get your creative juices flowing.

 5. Write a Letter To Yourself